microsoft/vscode-docs/docs/remote/containers.md

 ### Using SSH keys

-However, in some cases you may be cloning your repository using SSH keys instead of a credential helper.
-Simply mounting your local `~/.ssh` folder into the container works on macOS/Linux, but unfortunately this does not work on Windows due to the permissions Windows sets.
-The contents of the `.ssh` folder is not automatically copied into the container since some of the keys could be used for things like accessing test or production servers and could pose a security risk.
+There are some cases when you may be cloning your repository using SSH keys instead of a credential helper.
+Simply mounting your local `~/.ssh` folder into the container works on macOS/Linux, but unfortunately this does not work on Windows due to the permissions set by the Windows OS.
+The contents of the `.ssh` folder is not automatically copied into the container since some of the keys could be used for accessing test or production servers and could pose a security risk.

- However, you can opt-into a cross-platform way of copying the contents `.ssh` folder into the container when it is created without modifying your image or Dockerfile.
+However, there is a cross-platform way of copying the contents of the `.ssh` folder into the container when it is created, without modifying your image or Dockerfile.

 - When an **image** or **Dockerfile** is referenced in `devcontainer.json`, add the following to this same file: